Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Conclusion

 \section{Conclusion}

 In this paper we have argued that matching algorithms that perform equally well in terms of existing metrics can lead to vastly different treatment effects estimates because multiple matches of similar quality can exist for one unit.
 We have introduced Matching Bounds, a method to account for the uncertainty stemming from choice of matched sample.
-If used correctly, we believe that this method should mitigate the issue and allow analysts to produce robust results.
+Matching Bounds uses robust optimization, and allows analysts to produce results that are robust to the arbitrary choice of match assignment.

-Our results and arguments here are not meant to discourage practitioners from employing matching methods in any way: matching is a fundamental tool for observational inference with several desirable properties, such as being nonparametric, and easily interpretable.
+We wish to clarify that the extra source of uncertainty we have studied here should not be used as a reason to avoid matching methods: matching is a fundamental tool for observational inference with several desirable properties, such as being powerful and nonparametric, as well as easily interpretable.
+We know of no other current method for causal inference with both of these properties.
 Regression adjustment is not a viable alternative to matching because a) it usually imposes strong parametric assumptions on the outcome model, and b) existing results \citep{Angrist2008, imai2016, Aronow2016} have shown that regression is in itself a form of weighting, which is itself close to matching, and as such it is not exempt from any of the problems outlined in this paper.

-In an age in which empirical evaluations inform policy more and more, it is fundamental that the results of the studies that inform policy-making are correct and robust.
+In an age in which empirical evaluations inform scientific theory and policy more and more, it is fundamental that empirical results are correct and robust.
 In that sense, implications of this study for applied fields such as political economy and development economics are vast: simply, by using Matching Bounds, as opposed to a arbitrary matching method, \textit{results based on data are less likely to be wrong}.
-With Matching Bounds, it will be possible to obtain inferences that are robust to matching method choice, thus providing stronger empirical grounds for policy-making and the allocation of development funds.
+With Matching Bounds, it will be possible to obtain inferences that are robust to matching method choice, thus providing stronger empirical grounds for both theory evaluation and policy-making.

 \etocdepthtag.toc{mtappendix} \etocsettagdepth{mtchapter}{none} \etocsettagdepth{mtappendix}{subsection}